WhereJuly/65-env-schema-cli/readme.md

-# `env-schema` CLI
+# `env-schema` Enhanced CLI

-The tiny CLI and programmatic wrapper for [`env-schema`](https://www.npmjs.com/package/env-schema) environment variables validator.
+The tiny enhanced CLI and programmatic wrapper around [`env-schema`](https://www.npmjs.com/package/env-schema) environment variables validator.
+Validates env files against [JSON Schema](https://json-schema.org/).
+On top, adds loading schema from file, URL, validation of multiple env files against the same schema.

-Its purpose is to be used as CLI in a separate build / CI step or being programmatically engaged in your build pipeline.
-It provides convenient one or multiple env files validation to ensure they all conform to the same [JSON Schema](https://json-schema.org/) schema you define.
+Its purpose is to be used as CLI in a separate build / CI step or being programmatically engaged in your custom build pipelines.

 **How it works**

-- Pass the package your env's JSON schema either as local JSON file or URL (or as object for programmatic usage).
+- Pass the package your env's JSON schema either as local JSON file or URL, or as object in programmatic usage.
 - Optionally provide one or multiple `.env` files to check vs the schema.
 Otherwise it defaults to `.env` at the your project root.
 - The file(s) either pass the check or the package errors when values mismatch with the JSON schema.